 Thoughts: Mermaids are on their way up, but they haven’t attained vampire or werewolf status.
 Lost Voices by Sarah Porter is a mermaid tale I’ve read that incorporates the Eastern European version of mermaids with the Western version.

 Aliens are Paranormal Creatures Too.

 In the Sparkstone universe, there are a variety of aliens that make up the Collective.
 The Collective is a group of aliens who secretly control Sparkstone University–and are very interested in the students that go there.
 It’s up to Ingrid and her new friends to find out the Collective’s true agenda and protect the students that go there.
-Read more about Stars In Her Eyes and the Sparkstone series.
+Read more about Stars In Her Eyes and the Sparkstone Saga.